 Belleville police officers Matthew Dox, John Andino, Anthony Abate, Joseph Werner, Charles Mollineux, William Knoth and Franchino Pigantaro were named as defendants in the lawsuit.
 Also named was then Chief Joseph P. Rotonda.

-The case is captioned Coppola v.
-Township of Belleville, et al, Superior Court Docket No. ESX-L-2488-14 and Coppola's attorney was Howard A. Vex of Parsippany.
+The case is captioned Quartuccio v.
+Township of Belleville, et al, Federal Case No. 2:12-cv-05464 and Quartuccio's estate's attorney was Shelley L. Stangler of Springfield.
 Case documents are on-line here.
-According to the agreement, Coppola received $18,500 and Vex received $6,500.

 The settlement agreement contains a confidentiality clause, which prevents the parties to the suit from publicly disclosing the settlement terms.
 Fortunately, however, these confidentiality clauses do not trump the public's right to obtain copies of settlement agreements that arise out of lawsuits in which a government agency or official is a defendant.